 If the soil sample has a high PH, Alkaline, add sulfur to your soil to lower the level of alkalinity or, in other words, raise the acidity level.

-However, it’s got too much acid; add lime, which you can purchase from any agro vet close to you.
+However, it’s got too much acid; add lime, which you can purchase from any agro vet.

-That is all for today about the best soil for tomatoes; remember, kindly leave them in the comments section below if you have any questions.
+That is all for today about the best tomato soil; kindly leave them in the comments section below if you have any questions.

-Lastly, if you found this post insightful, why can’t you go ahead and share it with your friends on social media!
+Lastly, if you found this post insightful, why can’t you share it with your friends on social media?